johnstonjacob/taskbook-ext/readme.md

 ### Display Boards

-Invoking taskbook without any options will display all of saved items grouped into their respective boards.
+Invoking taskbook-ext without any options will display all of saved items grouped into their respective boards.

 ```
 $ tb